Assault and Battery Defense in New York City

 In first degree and second degree assault cases, the prosecutor must prove that the defendant specifically intended to cause serious physical harm to the victim.
 In first degree and second degree assault this must be proved beyond a reasonable doubt.
 In this type of case, your experienced criminal defense attorney will be able to implement the defenses in your favor, such as self defense, etc. that will keep the prosecution from meeting that high burden.
 We are the best criminal defense attorneys in New York City.

 Some of the lower levels of assault, third degree and some second degree assault, only require that the prosecution prove that the defendant acted recklessly with a dangerous weapon or was criminally negligent with a dangerous weapon.
 They do not have to prove that the defendant had intent in mind to cause the injury.
 While these lower levels have a lower threshold of proof, they still have some pretty severe penalties.
 You need to rely on a NY assault defense attorney who has tried several of these cases to ensure that you do not receive an unjust penalty.
-The Law Office of Bukh & Associates, PLLC has experienced and excellent criminal defense attorneys that can do just that.
+The Law Office of Bukh Law Firm, PLLC has experienced and excellent criminal defense attorneys that can do just that.

 NEW YORK AGGRAVATED ASSAULT CHARGE is the most extreme degree of assault, consisting of attempts to cause serious bodily injury, attempts to have sexual activity with someone younger than 14, or attempt to cause bodily injury with a deadly weapon.
 This charge is usually accompanied by AGGRAVATED BATTERY, doubling the chances for a conviction in court.
 People charged with aggravated assault are not murderers and, although they may have made some very bad decisions, they are not irredeemable.